|

 All contents, graphics,

-and general information, contained on this website
+text, photos, features and general information, contained on this website

 are the personal property of Patricia Brill aka MotherXmas.